NCAR/geocat-comp/docs/installation.rst

     conda activate geocat # or whatever your environment is called conda install -c conda-forge matplotlib cartopy jupyter

-Please note that the use of the :code:`conda-forge` channel is essential to guarantee compatibility between dependency packages.
+Please note that the use of the ``conda-forge`` channel is essential to guarantee compatibility between dependency packages.

-Also, note that the Conda package manager automatically installs all `required` dependencies of GeoCAT-comp, meaning it is not necessary to explicitly install Python, NumPy, Xarray, or Dask when creating an envionment and installing GeoCAT-comp.
+Also, note that the Conda package manager automatically installs all ``required`` dependencies of GeoCAT-comp, meaning it is not necessary to explicitly install Python, NumPy, Xarray, or Dask when creating an envionment and installing GeoCAT-comp.
 Although packages like Matplotlib are often used with GeoCAT-comp, they are considered